Global Publics More Upbeat About the Economy

 In many of the countries where those on the right are more upbeat about the national economy, right-of-center governments are in power.
 And where those on the left are more optimistic about the economy, left-of-center governments were in power at the time of the survey.

-Correction: Throughout this report, 2015 data from Brazil have been corrected.
+CORRECTION (June 2017): The data in this report and the accompanying topline have been corrected to reflect a revised weight for Greece, Italy and the Philippines in 2017 and corrected 2015 data for Brazil.
 The changes due to this adjustment are very minor and do not materially change the analysis of the report.